Breaking through the noise: Federal food policy, local impact

 USDA funding cuts impacting farms and schools

 In March 2025, the Trump administration cancelled funding, totalling $1 billion nationwide, for the Local Food Purchasing Program (LFP) and the Local Food for Schools Cooperative Agreement (LFS).
 In July 2025, the USDA announced they were also cancelling their program that runs the country’s Regional Food Business Centers, which supports small farms and food businesses.
+In September, it announced an $18 million investment in the Patrick Leahy Farm to School Grants program, which connects locally grown food to school nutrition programs.

 The Northeast had one Regional Food Business Center, which will no longer be supported by USDA funding.
 This will hurt regional supply chains throughout the Northeast and impact farmers’ and other local producers’ ability to get their food to market.